oxycon/ProjectApollo/firmware/Prototype_v2/motorized_valve/Readme.md

 - PCA9685 board
 - Stepper motor (BYJ48)
 - Breadboard + jumper wires
+- 5V power supply, strong enough to drive the stepper motors (< 1A?)

 # Connections
 - from Arduino Uno to PCA9695